Left Over Ladies

 Left Over Ladies (also written as Leftover Ladies) is a 1931 American drama film starring Claudia Dell, Marjorie Rambeau and Walter Byron.
 Produced by Tiffany Pictures, it was originally going to be directed by Lloyd Bacon before Erle C. Kenton took over.

 Plot

 After a society divorce, Patricia Worth refuses any alimony from her wealthy husband and plans to make a living as a writer.
-She encounters a recently divorced writer who has made success out of his book celebrating divorce, but is in truth distraught that his wife has left him.
-They apparently fall in love, but both their former partners - including Patricia's husband Ronny who has become entangled with a gold digger - decide they want them back.
+She encounters a recently divorced writer who has made a success of his book celebrating divorce, but is, in truth, distraught that his wife has left him.
+They apparently fall in love, but both their former partners, including Patricia's husband Ronny, who has become entangled with a gold digger, decide they want them back.